 \section{Introduction}

-By now DG-algebras (differential graded algebras, if you're not into the whole brevity thing) form a fundamental part of modern mathematics; they control, and provide convenient models for, the majority of homological information arising from a diverse array of areas ranging from representation theory to symplectic and algebraic geometry.
-Moreover, one can and should think of DG-algebras as giving rise to geometry in their own right: they are derived noncommutative spaces.
+By now dg algebras (differential graded algebras, if you're not into the whole brevity thing) form a fundamental part of modern mathematics; they control, and provide convenient models for, the majority of homological information arising from a diverse array of areas ranging from representation theory to symplectic and algebraic geometry.
+Moreover, one can and should think of dg algebras as giving rise to geometry in their own right: they are derived noncommutative spaces.

-In order to make more precise statements let us fix an algebraically closed field $k$ and let $A$ be a proper DG-algebra over $k$ (in other words $A$ has finite dimensional total cohomology over $k$).
-The easiest such DG-algebras to handle are the \emph{connective} ones, i.e.\ those with $\sfH^i(A) = 0$ for $i>0$ or equivalently, up to quasi-isomorphism, $A^i=0$ for $i>0$.
-This is still a quite general class of DG-algebras and is rather `geometric' in the sense that it is equivalent to considering suitable simplicial algebras via the Dold-Kan correspondence.
+In order to make more precise statements let us fix an algebraically closed field $k$ and let $A$ be a proper dg algebra over $k$ (in other words $A$ has finite dimensional total cohomology over $k$).
+The easiest such dg algebras to handle are the \emph{connective} ones, i.e.\ those with $\sfH^i(A) = 0$ for $i>0$ or equivalently, up to quasi-isomorphism, $A^i=0$ for $i>0$.
+This is still a quite general class of dg algebras and is rather `geometric' in the sense that it is equivalent to considering suitable simplicial algebras via the Dold-Kan correspondence.

-The simplest class of proper connective DG-algebras is given by the finite dimensional algebras, considered as DG-algebras concentrated in degree zero.
+The simplest class of proper connective dg algebras is given by the finite dimensional algebras, considered as dg algebras concentrated in degree zero.
 The corresponding derived noncommutative spaces are known to belong to the world of commutative geometry.
 Indeed, by a remarkable insight of Orlov \cite{MR3545926}, building on work of Auslander, for any finite dimensional algebra $\Lambda$ there is an embedding of $\Perf\Lambda$ into the bounded derived category of coherent sheaves on a smooth projective scheme, which can even be assumed to have a full exceptional collection.
 Orlov calls such an embedding a \emph{geometric realization} of $\Lambda$.

-Proper connective DG-algebras behave like finite dimensional algebras in many respects.
+Proper connective dg algebras behave like finite dimensional algebras in many respects.
 For instance, their Grothendieck group is free of finite rank and the unbounded derived category has a standard t-structure with heart the category of modules for a finite dimensional algebra.
 It is thus natural to ask if one can also find the corresponding derived noncommutative schemes lurking in the commutative setting.
-Our main result is Theorem~\ref{thm:main} which asserts that this is indeed the case, for every proper connective DG-algebra $A$ one can construct a geometric realization
+Our main result is Theorem~\ref{thm:main} which asserts that this is indeed the case, for every proper connective dg algebra $A$ one can construct a geometric realization

 where $X$ is a smooth projective scheme with a full exceptional collection, answering a question of Orlov \cite[Question 4.4]{MR3545926} in the connective case.